SMAC-Group/course_intro_statistics/chapters/chapter2.md

 <opt text="The consultant showed that the average difference in terms of weight loss is equal to one kg, so his claim is correct."> Nope, we can never "accept" the null. </opt>
 </choice>

 The competing company that promotes diet C is unhappy about the claims made by the consultant.
 So they hire their own consultant, who selects a difference of 950 grams.
-Which test should this second consultant perform:
+Please complete the following test this second consultant wants to perform:

 <codeblock id="chap2_diet4">